BlackFuffey/FurBlend/README.md

 \
 **Congratulations, you now have the server up n running!** \
 You can then open `http://localhost:5510` in a web browser to access the dashboard. \
+\

-To access the dashboard anywhere in the world, you need to either setup port forwarding on your router, or use a port forwarding service.
+To access the dashboard through internet, you need to either setup port forwarding on your router, or use a port forwarding service.

 ## Configuration
 There are two things thats configurable.
 Port number and access username & passwords. \